-- (e)(1) Entities that are part of a commonly owned enterprise shall determine whether they meet the threshold for nexus as follows: - a.
+- (e) (1) Entities that are part of a commonly owned enterprise shall determine whether they meet the threshold for nexus as follows: - a.
 Commonly owned enterprises shall first aggregate the property, payroll, and sales of their entities that have a minimum presence in this state of five thousand dollars (\$5,000) of combined property, payroll, and sales, including those entities that independently exceed a threshold and separately have nexus.
 The aggregate number shall be reduced based on detailed disclosure of any intercompany transactions where inclusion would result in one state double counting assets or revenue.
-If that aggregation of property, payroll, and sales meets any threshold in subsection (b), the enterprise shall file a joint information return as specified by the department separately listing the property, payroll, and sales in this state of each entity. - b.
+If that aggregation of property, payroll, and sales meets any threshold in subsection (b), the enterprise shall file a joint information return as specified by the department separately listing the property, payroll, and sales in this state of each entity.

+b.
 Those entities of the commonly owned enterprise that are listed in the joint information return and that are also part of a unitary business grouping conducting business in this state shall then aggregate the property, payroll, and sales of each such unitary business grouping on the joint information return.
 The aggregate number shall be reduced based on detailed disclosure of any intercompany transactions where inclusion would result in one state double counting assets or revenue.
 The entities shall base the unitary business groupings on the unitary combined report filed in this state.
 If no unitary combined report is required in this state, then the taxpayer shall use the unitary business groupings the taxpayer most commonly reports in states that require combined returns.

 - c.
-If the aggregate property, payroll, or sales in this state of the entities of any unitary business of the enterprise meets a threshold in subsection (b), then each entity that is part of that unitary business is deemed to have nexus and shall file and pay income tax as required by law. - entities under common control either through a common parent that owns, or constructively owns, more than 50 percent of the voting power of the outstanding stock or ownership interests or through five or fewer individuals (individuals, estates, or trusts) that own, or constructively own, more than 50 percent of the voting power of the outstanding stock or ownership interests taking into account the ownership interest of each such person only to the extent such ownership is identical with respect to each such entity. - (f) A state without jurisdiction to impose tax on or measured by net income on a particular taxpayer because that taxpayer comes within the protection of Public Law 86-272, 1
+If the aggregate property, payroll, or sales in this state of the entities of any unitary business of the enterprise meets a threshold in subsection (b), then each entity that is part of that unitary business is deemed to have nexus and shall file and pay income tax as required by law. - (2) "Commonly owned enterprise" means a group of entities under common control either through a common parent that owns, or constructively owns, more than 50 percent of the voting power of the outstanding stock or ownership interests or through five or fewer individuals (individuals, estates, or trusts) that own, or constructively own, more than 50 percent of the voting power of the outstanding stock or ownership interests taking into account the ownership interest of each such person only to the extent such ownership is identical with respect to each such entity.

-- 1 U.S.C. §381, does not gain jurisdiction to impose such a tax 2 even if the taxpayer's property, payroll, or sales in the state exceeds a threshold in subsection (b).
-Public Law 86-272 3 preempts the state's authority to tax and will therefore cause sales of each protected taxpayer to customers in the state to 5 6 be thrown back to those sending states that require throwback.
-7 If Congress repeals the application of Public Law 86-272 to this state, an out-of-state business shall not have 8 substantial nexus in this state unless its property, payroll, 9 10 or sales exceeds a threshold in this act.
-11 Section 2.
-All laws or parts of laws which conflict 12 with this act are repealed. - Section 3.
-The provisions of this act are severable.
+(f) A state without jurisdiction to impose tax on or measured by net income on a particular taxpayer because that taxpayer comes within the protection of Public Law 86-272, 15 U.S.C. § 381, does not gain jurisdiction to impose such a tax even if the taxpayer's property, payroll, or sales in the state exceeds a threshold in subsection (b).
+Public Law 86-272 preempts the state's authority to tax and will therefore cause sales of each protected taxpayer to customers in the state to be thrown back to those sending states that require throwback.
+If Congress repeals the application of Public Law 86-272 to this state, an out-of-state business shall not have substantial nexus in this state unless its property, payroll, or sales exceeds a threshold in this act.